jsoverson/grunt-preprocess/README.md

 ## Release History

+ - 1.1.0 Added ability to process multiple destinations in a files block
  - 1.0.0 Changed syntax, added directives
  - 0.4.0 Added support for inline JS directives
  - 0.3.0 Added insert, extended context to all environment